 Level 3 (L3) satellite data is easy to analyze and can be used for regional air quality applications (Duncan et al., 2014).
 Geospatial Interactive Online Visualization and Analysis Infrastructure (GIOVANNI) was used to examine L3 data for aerosol optical depth, SO2, and NO2 satellite retrievals.

 Aerosol Optical Depth (AOD), or Aerosol Optical Thickness (AOT), is used as a proxy for ground-based PM2.5.
-MODIS/Terra data for AOD at 550 nm (Dark Target) with 1° spatial resolution were plotted.
+Terra MODIS data for AOD at 550 nm (Dark Target) with 1° spatial resolution were plotted.
 Data were available at a monthly temporal resolution from March 2000 - December 2015.
 AOD is a unitless quantity.
-GIOVANNI was used to visualize the OMI/AURA Level 3 Global Gridded (0.25° latitude x 0.25° longitude) nitrogen dioxide data product.
+GIOVANNI was used to visualize the AURA OMI Level 3 Global Gridded (0.25° latitude x 0.25° longitude) nitrogen dioxide data product.
 These data were available as NO2 Tropospheric Column (30% cloud screened) in 1/cm2.
 Data were available at a daily temporal resolution from October 2004 - December 2015.
-For sulfur dioxide, the OMI/Aura Level 3e (0.25° latitude x 0.25° longitude) SO2 data product was utilized.
+For sulfur dioxide, the Aura OMI Level 3e (0.25° latitude x 0.25° longitude) SO2 data product was utilized.
 This product retrieves the SO2 column amount (planetary boundary layer) in Dobson Units (DU).
 Data were available at a daily temporal resolution from October 2004 - December 2015.

 Time averaged maps and area-averaged time series were created yearly and for the entire study period, as data were available.
 These allowed us to identify time frames in which levels exceeded predetermined thresholds of pollutant concentration (need statistical %, standard deviation, etc. here).
 With the timeframe parameter known, GIOVANNI could then be queried to display the area in which the gas level exceeded thresholds to provide the coordinates needed for a Level 2 data query.